teetangh/Qbotics-Labs-Internship/diff_drive_webots/docs/Section02_webots_nodes.md

     Solid -> Children -> Shape .
     Shape -> Box

-Since we're dealing with the boundary wall, it helps to imagine how a boundary wall would actually look like.As before, set the appearance to PBR appearance.
+Since we're dealing with the boundary wall, it helps to imagine how a boundary wall would actually look like.
+As before, set the appearance to PBR appearance.
 Set the size of the wall to:

     size : 0.2 0.1 0.05